Truth be told, there are probably more digital personal finance tools out there than we can even count.

-There is a free version of Personal Capital — the dashboard we discussed above.
+Personal Capital’s free service includes the dashboard we discussed above.

-However, the paid version offers more features, including access to Personal Capital’s Wealth Management program, in which your investment portfolio is actively managed.
+However, the paid version offers more features, including access to Personal Capital’s investment services, in which your investment portfolio is actively managed.

 Paid tiers become accessible once investors put $100K+ in their Personal Capital account.
-Fees start at .89% of the value of assets under management.
+Investment fees start at .89% of the value of assets under management.